Klima-Dashboard/data-tools/README.md

 It also contains a dockerfile that builds the node-red image with a custom configuration (`settings.js`).

 To update the stack just push to Gitlab.

+The Files in the secrets folder are only used for local testing.
+The production secrets are saved in the planetary portainer instance.